Learning Online at Tufts

 Alumni Community

 Program graduates benefit from membership in the elite Tufts University alumni network, which includes more than 100,000 graduates from around the world.
-One such benefit: Tufts alumni admitted into an online MS program or the Post-Baccalaureate/MS track can qualify for a 20% tuition reduction from the Double Jumbo Scholarship.
+One such benefit: Tufts alumni admitted into an online MS program or the Pathway to MS (post-baccalaureate certificate) program can qualify for a 20 percent tuition reduction from the Double Jumbo Scholarship.